FilippoBotti/Mask_RCNN/readme.md

 ## Download dataset
 To download the datasets I suggest you to follow the [offical guide](https://github.com/eBay/modanet/tree/master).
-By the way I was in trouble with that instructions so here's another [usefull link](https://github.com/kyamagu/paperdoll/issues/11)
+By the way I was in trouble with that instructions so here's another [useful link](https://github.com/kyamagu/paperdoll/issues/11)

 ## Train from scratch